HAVE you ever heard the claim that eating processed meat increases the risk of colon cancer. Could it be true?

 Scientific evidence has been accumulating for decades that colon cancer is more common among people who eat red and processed meat than those who eat vegan diets or white meat more often.

-It can be a source of protein, B vitamins, iron, zinc, but it depends on what type of red meat you are eating, how much of the red meat you are consuming and how often are you eating it.
-But generally speaking, choosing white meat or vegetarian options are your best bets for having an overall healthier colon.
+It can be a source of protein, B vitamins, iron, zinc, but the caveat lies in what type of red meat you are eating, how much of the red meat you are consuming and how often are you eating it, but generally speaking, choosing white meat or vegetarian options are your best bets for having an overall healthier colon.

 Twenty-two experts from 10 countries reviewed more than 800 studies to reach their conclusions.

-They found that eating 50g of processed meat everyday increased the risk of colorectal cancer by 18%.
+They found that eating 50 grammes of processed meat everyday increased the risk of colorectal cancer by 18%.

 Overall, the lifetime risk of someone developing colon cancer is 5%.

-Health experts have long recommended a diet that limits processed and red meat.
+Health experts have long recommended a diet that limits processed and red meat, and that is high in vegetables, fruits, and whole grains.

-Researchers believe that because fibre tends to add bulk to your digestive system, shortening the amount of time that wastes travel through the colon.
+Researchers believe that maybe because fibre tends to add bulk to your digestive system, it shortens the amount of time that wastes travel through the colon.

 Since this waste often contains carcinogens, a high amount of fibre decreases the opportunity for carcinogens to affect intestinal cells.

-As a health professional, I would recommend choosing white meat, especially fish, poultry, rabbits or beans instead of red and processed meat.
+As a health professional, I would recommend white meats, especially fish, poultry, rabbits or beans instead of red and processed meat.

 Generally, cancer rates would decline by up to 20% if everyone consumed five servings of fruits and vegetables a day.

-Fruits and vegetables contain cancer-fighting substances such as antioxidants, dietary fibre, carotenoids, and flavenoids.
-People are also advised to limit excessive intake of sugar and salt to keep our colon healthy.
+You are also advised to limit excessive intake of sugar and salt to keep your colon healthy.